Are Corn Tortilla Chips Low Carb? Facts & Alternatives

 Corn tortilla chips are a beloved snack worldwide, whether enjoyed as part of a party platter, paired with guacamole, or as a crunchy companion to your favorite dips.
-However, if you’re following a low-carb or keto diet, you may wonder whether corn tortilla chips can fit into your eating plan.
+However, if you’re following a low-carb or keto diet, you may wonder: Are corn tortilla chips low carb?
 The answer, unfortunately, is no—corn tortilla chips are not considered low carb.

 In this expanded guide, we’ll explore the nutritional facts behind corn tortilla chips, why they aren’t suitable for low-carb diets, and the alternatives you can turn to for satisfying your chip cravings while staying true to your goals.